+Sometimes the refined type is dependent on the parts of the operation, such as arguments passed to it.
 For example, the refined type of RegexUtils.asRegex is dependent on the integer argument to the method call.
-The RegexTransfer uses this argument to build the resulting type @Regex(i), where i is the value of the integer argument.
-Note that currently this code only uses the value of the integer argument if the argument was an integer literal.
-It could be extended to use the value of the argument if it was any compile-time constant or was inferred at compile time by another analysis, such as the 17.
+The RegexTransfer uses this argument to build the resulting type Regex(i), where i is the value of the integer argument.
+For simplicity the below code only uses the value of the integer argument if the argument was an integer literal.
+It could be extended to use the value of the argument if it was any compile-time constant or was inferred at compile time by another analysis, such as the Constant Value Checker (Chapter 17, page 106).

 '''

 AnnotationMirror regexAnnotation;

 Node count = n.getArgument(1);

 if (count instanceof IntegerLiteralNode) {

+// argument is a literal integer

 IntegerLiteralNode iln = (IntegerLiteralNode) count;

-Integer groupCount = iln.getValue();

-regexAnnotation = factory.createRegexAnnotation(groupCount);

 '''